joelmiranda323/EEC136AB-Winter2022-Echo-BlindspotObjectDetection/README.md

 microcontroller to alerts drivers of objects in their blindspot via LEDs.

 ### Simulation
-First, we simulated a scenerio of a car driving and switching lanes with near other cars.
+First, we simulated a scenerio of a car driving and switching lanes near other cars.
 A camera was placed on each side of the car and proved to detect objects in the cars blindspot.